 We would definitely recommend giving Zwift a try.
 It’s fun, sociable and a great alternative when you can’t, or don’t want to run outdoors.

-* You will need a Zwift RunPod, Which can be purchased from the LG shop. or Apple Watch.
-Treadmill, and a phone or tablet with the Zwift app, bluetooth, and an internet connection.
+- You will need a Zwift RunPod (or Apple Watch, or treadmill belt speed sensor), a treadmill, and a phone or tablet with the Zwift app, bluetooth and an internet connection.

-* Sign up for a Zwift run account at zwift.com and put LGRC after your name.
+- Sign up for a free Zwift run account at zwift.com and put LGRC after your name (to make it easier for fellow Goats to find you).

-* Find events to join by signing in to zwift.com/events or using the Zwift Companion app.
+- Find LGRC events to join by signing in to zwift.com/events or using the Zwift Companion app.

 Please feel free to contact us if you need help with any of the above.